top of page

 2016 · Chicago, IL

-Dreezy is a rapper, singer, and songwriter from Chicago.
-She signed with Interscope Records, released her debut album No Hard Feelings in 2016, and earned a Billboard Hot 100 entry with the single “Body.”
+Dreezy signed with Interscope Records, released her debut album No Hard Feelings in 2016, and earned a Billboard Hot 100 entry with the single Body.

 images (83).jpg